 Also eye-catching is the unusual brickwork, which seems to consist solely of a repeated header bond.
 Together with the Strating brickworks, we created a special brick for this.
-It has a mock joint, creating the appearance of a block bond that emphasizes the ‘fade’ pattern of the façade.
-We also made the brick less deep, 7cm instead of the standard 10cm.
+It has a mock joint, creating the appearance of a block bond that emphasizes the ‘fade’ pattern of the facade.
+We also made the brick less deep, 70 mm instead of the standard 100 mm.
 By combining this shallower brick with the occasional ordinary brick, we create a beautiful relief effect.
-In its entirety this not only results in a richly textured façade, but also saves a significant amount of material.
+In its entirety this not only results in a richly textured facade, but also saves a significant amount of material.

 Community around a green courtyard

 Parking has been solved centrally in the neighbourhood with a parking garage, which meant that the courtyard could become a garden.
 By positioning the outdoor spaces of all the housing types on this inner side, people live around the garden and everyone is focused on it.
 Besides the greenery in the garden, vegetation will also grow up along the façades on the inner sides of the building.
 In this peaceful green oasis, it will be easy and enjoyable to chat with the neighbours.